K3CAN/Misc/perl/README.md

 ------------------------------------------------------------
 Here's a quick rundown of the scripts here:

+* sync-cf-ips

+  This script will download the current IPv4 addresses used by cloudflare and create/update NGINX's "real_ip" configuration so that the source IPs are recorded correctly in the log.
+It assumes you're using NGINX's config.d, and creates or replaces a "real_ips.conf" file into that directory.
+  This is obviously only useful if you're using Cloudflare's proxy service on your domain.

 * sad

   Run with an argument of a process you want to kill, such as `sad chrome`.